Citi/scaler/docs/source/tutorials/quickstart.rst

 Client.submit
 -------------

-There is another way of to submit task to the scheduler: ``client.submit()``, which is used to submit a single function and arguments, the results will be lazily retrieved on the first call to result()
+There is another way of to submit task to the scheduler: ``Client.submit()``, which is used to submit a single function and arguments.
+The results will be lazily retrieved on the first call to ``result()``.

 .. code:: python